cjdbarlow/Part-One/foetal_circulation.md

 * Two **umbilical arteries**
 The umbilical artery returns deoxygenated blood to the placenta.
   * PO<sub>2</sub> of 18mmhg (SpO<sub>2</sub> 45%)
+  * Over 50% of the combined output of both foetal ventricles enters the placenta
 * One **umbilical vein**
 The umbilical vein supplies oxygenated blood to the foetus.
   * Has a PaO<sub>2</sub> of 28mmHg (SpO<sub>2</sub> 70%)